Updated April 1, 2021

 A: Vaccination will be dependent on each country.
 At this time it is not a requirement by the CDC that everyone who enters the U.S. be vaccinated.
 Vaccines are currently limited to high risk individuals, but once widely available, the U.S. government supports equal access to all individuals, regardless of immigration status.

 The USA has approved two COVID-19 vaccines and is completing final testing of several others.
-The vaccine has already been administered to over 40 million people in the USA, and you can track the vaccine rollout here.
+The vaccine has already been administered to over 100 million people in the USA.
+You can track the vaccine rollout here.
 We hope that the vaccine will be widely available in the USA by this summer.
 While vaccinations are generally being administered for free and without regard to immigration status, we do not yet know if there will be widespread availability to J-1 participants.

 Q: Will participants be asked if they have already had COVID?